sourabhv/sourabhv.github.io/_posts/2014-09-7-decorators-in-python.md

 Closures
 --------

-What's a closure?
-Closure is a function that returns a function.
+A Closure is a function that returns a function.
 There's not much to say about this except giving an example:

 {% highlight python %}
 import os